-- ERM conventions are guiding the identification and assessment of events or scenarios presenting risk to operational resilience typically pandemics, cyber incidents, technology failures or natural disasters as well as supply chain disruption impacts to critical processes, business continuity and good governance. - Impact tolerances, together with mapping and testing allow the identification of services which could cause harm, if disrupted and identify any areas of vulnerability. - Stress testing, continuity planning and recovery and resolution strategies provide for continuous review of the adequacy and effectiveness with which the business is able to respond to and recover from disruptions.
+- ERM conventions guide the identification and assessment of events or scenarios presenting risk to operational resilience typically pandemics, cyber incidents, technology failures or natural disasters as well as supply chain disruption impacts to critical processes, business continuity and good governance. - Impact tolerances, together with mapping and testing allow the identification of services which could cause harm, if disrupted and identify any areas of vulnerability. - Stress testing, continuity planning and recovery and resolution strategies provide for continuous review of the adequacy and effectiveness with which the business can respond to and recover from disruptions.

-Information Systems and Cyber Risk:
+Cyber and Information Security Risk: